Top 10 Fears Students Face Before Starting College: Asked By Students and Answered by Psychology Professionals

 b.
 Will I be able to find internships and jobs during and after college?

 Leveraging summers 1, 2, and 3 to the best of your student’s ability will help provide them with the insights needed about specific industries and jobs.
-During the summer between the first and second year, students should start with a general internship that aligns with their major, the next summer, engage in an internship that is industry-specific, and then align the final internship with an area they want to be hired for in their first job.
+During the summer between the first and second year, students should start with a general internship that aligns with their major, the next summer, engage in an industry-specific internship, and then align the final internship with an area they want to be hired for in their first job.
 If students don’t identify and reflect on the process, a single internship may not be enough to provide the career clarity they seek.

 When looking for internships, start local then think global.
 In other words, look for local companies and opportunities on campus and then start to cast a net to a wider audience like an international company like Deloitte or Accenture, for example.